odoo/documentation/accounting/overview/getting_started/setup.rst

 =============================

 The Odoo Accounting application has an implementation guide that you should follow to configure it.
-It’s a step-by-step wizard with links to the different screens you will need.
+It's a step-by-step wizard with links to the different screens you will need.

 Once you have `installed the Accounting